Cortex-R processors' instruction set includes enhanced DSP instructions to support improved execution performance for arithmetic operations.

 Wide range of DSP and SIMD instructions

 All Armv7-R and Armv8-R processors have the capability to provide improved performance through the addition of signed and unsigned operations for multiply, accumulate, and divide operations, as well as support saturated arithmetic.

 The Cortex-R52 processor supports additional SIMD instructions through the Neon extension.
 The accelerator’s powerful 128-bit data path and 32 additional registers supports flexible data types up to 64-bits wide, providing efficient, fast mathematical calculations, valuable for a range of operations.
 For more information, see Neon.

 The hardware capabilities of the Cortex-R processors are supported through the availability of libraries that can be used by developers.
 Libraries are available for the Neon extension and for instruction set DSP extensions.

 Learn more about our Arm DSP ecosystem partners who support our technology and your product development.

-Interested in speaking with someone about licensing Arm technology?
-Get in touch to speak with one of our sales representatives.
+Interested in speaking with someone about Arm's DSP technology?
+Get in touch with an Arm expert for more information.

 Arm partners with a support contract can sign in, submit, and manage technical support cases on our support case management service.